yeyopepe/Many.Validators/README.md

 {
     var otherParamsToCheck = new string[]{param.Id, param.Data};

-    //You can validate params and get an exception if any fails validation NotNull<string>.Validate(otherParamsToCheck);
+    //You can validate params and get an exception if any fails validation or...

-    //You can validate params and get all erroneous values with no exception NotNull<string>.TryValidate(otherParamsToCheck, out string[] errors);
+    NotNull<string>.Validate(otherParamsToCheck);

-    //You can validate params and get only the first erroneous value with no exception NotNull<string>.TryValidate(otherParamsToCheck, out string error);
+    //...you can validate params and get the result with no exceptions

+    //Get all errors
+    var result = NotNull<string>.IsValid(otherParamsToCheck, out string[] errors);

+    //Get and stop after first error
+    result = NotNull<string>.IsValid(otherParamsToCheck, out string error);
 }
 ```